binford2k/hiera_explain/README.md

 Usage : hiera_explain [--json PATH] [--yaml PATH] [--mcollective IDENTITY] [--puppetdb IDENTITY].

+    -c, --config CONFIG              Load Hiera settings from an alternate hiera.yaml.
+    -f, --filter FILTER              Only keys matching this string or regex will be displayed.
     -j, --json PATH                  Load scope from a JSON file.
     -y, --yaml PATH                  Load scope from a YAML file.
     -m, --mcollective IDENTITY       Use MCollective to retrieve scope for an identity.